-The DMH has implemented the web tool called the Action Planning and Tracking System.
-This program tracks trends and needs for quality improvement and individualized remediation in areas such as health, safety, rights, services and money in addition to the Missouri Quality Outcomes (MQO).
-The DMH has linked the Health Identification and Planning System (HIPS) directly into CIMOR, the DMH information management system.
+The Department of Mental Health (DMH) has implemented the web tool called the Action Planning and Tracking System.
+This program tracks trends and needs for quality improvement and individualized remediation in areas such as health, safety, rights, services and money.
+This program interacts with the Missouri Quality Outcomes (MQO).
+The DMH has also linked the Health Identification and Planning System (HIPS) directly into CIMOR, the DMH information management system.
 This will allow notification directly from the data system to service providers to improve follow-up as identified from nursing reviews.
 This will eliminate the paper system and create the ability to examine a person's health needs over time.
 The Division of Developmental Disabilities (DDD) has implemented a standardized web-based tool for reviewing quarterly and monthly data on service delivery and supports to analyze event data and develop intervention measures and system improvement strategies when indicated.

 Ongoing review and enhancements continue for the electronic system that has been developed for the Regional Community Living Coordinators to review monthly reportable events specific to individuals currently enrolled in the MO MFP program.
 This process is designed to assist with the identification of themes and trends for overall quality improvement strategies that focus on service delivery and supports.
 Community Living Coordinators are now able to directly enter data on reportable incidents into the MO MFP database.
-Medical / health needs continue to be reviewed on a monthly basis by community registered nurses.
+Medical/health needs continue to be reviewed on a monthly basis by community registered nurses.
 Ongoing Technical Assistance support has been provided to MO MFP staff regarding accessing data through CIMOR.

 The DMH continued to use enhanced quality monitoring protocols for the first year of transition.
 Here quality related outcomes using identified benchmarks for persons at risk for poor outcomes will be monitored for effectiveness.
 Critical Incidents and outcomes are monitored with information on these incidents entered into the Event Management Tracking system (EMT).
 This system has been enhanced to create a field for Contact Description.
-There is now a standalone field and will provide better security and confidentiality for reports on dissatisfaction, abuse/neglect, misuse of funds, etc. to be submitted to the Office of Constituent Services (OCS) and entered into the system.
+There is now a stand-alone field that will provide better security and confidentiality for reports on dissatisfaction, abuse/neglect, misuse of funds, etc. to be submitted to the Office of Constituent Services (OCS) and entered into the system.
 Individualized Service Plans will be reviewed and findings entered into the Action Plan Tracking System.

 During this reporting period, agencies across the state were provided the opportunity to request and receive secured access to the DMH Event Management Tracking system.
 Access was accompanied with training for providers who have chosen to enter their reportable events directly into the EMT database resulting in an automated notification and communication with DD facilities and corresponding Support Coordinators/SC Supervisors.
-For the period covered by this report, 15% of events entered into the EMT system were entered by providers.
+Following this change, agencies have reported an increased level of awareness of events affecting individuals they serve.

 The DMH has taken steps to meet with participants and related service providers to share information and monitor support needs.
 The DDD has created the position of Community Living Coordinators to support consumers transitioning to the community.
-Among other responsibilities, these individuals will provide assistance in locating living options that will optimize the community experience of MO MFP participants.
+Among other responsibilities, these individuals provide assistance in locating living options that will optimize the community experience of MO MFP participants.
 Complementing these positions, the DDD has hired eleven advocacy specialists to provide training and support to individuals with DD and their families as well as community organizations and employers.
 The DDD has also created Self-Directed Support Coordinators at each of the five Regional DD offices and six satellite offices.
 These individuals will provide training on the implementation process for self-direction.
 They will also provide guidance and support to participants and their families and others on self-direction issues.